 The notion that maximizing profit is the sole objective of any business does not reflect the modern business environment.
 Today, leadership is grounded in doing right by all stakeholders directly affected by a firm's operations.
 That is, business leaders do right when they think about what is best for all who have a stake in their companies, and not just think about maximizing profit.
-Not only that, research shows that companies benefit financially when they take a holistic approach to their operations, especially over the long run.
+Not only

-Figure 44.1: Statistics on the impact of the 2020 most ethical companies.
+Figure 13.14.1: Statistics on the impact of the 2020 most ethical companies.
 (Ethisphere, 2020)